sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/url-single-record-json-reader.rst

 URL Single Record JSON Reader
 ===============================
+This node reads content of a JSON file present at the provided URL.

 Below is a sample workflow which contains the URL Single Record JSON Reader processor in Fire Insights.
 It demonstrates the usage of URL Single Record JSON Reader node to read the content of a JSON file present at the provided URL.